-Cholpon Orozobekova, Director
+Cholpon Orozobekova, Executive Director

-Elimbek KANYBEK uulu, Central Asian Program Officer
+Elimbek KANYBEK uulu, Programme Assistant

 Currently, Elimbek studies international relations at the Geneva School of Diplomacy and International Relations, before that he studied at the Siant-Petersburg State University.
 As a young professional he did internships in the international department of the Kyrgyz Parliament and at Embassy of the Kyrgyz Republic in the United States.
 After arriving in Geneva, Emilbek had been involved in organizing international conferences and providing with translation services.
 He joined the Bulan Institute in September 2017, and works within the Central Asian program.
 He is based in Geneva and responsible for advocacy and events in Geneva.

 Lotte Wolff is a master’s student of Development Studies at the Graduate Institute of International and Development Studies in Geneva.
 She holds a bachelor’s degree in Liberal Arts and Sciences (Anthropology, Human Rights Law and Psychology) from University College Utrecht in the Netherlands, and has participated in an exchange program with the University of California, Santa Barbara.
 She also worked at a global digital advertising agency in Sydney, Australia as an optimisation and strategy intern, and is currently conducting data analysis for the Geneva Foundation for Medical Research and Education.
 As an intern at the Bulan Institute for Peace Innovations she is hoping to further explore her interest in central Asian security issues.